-Sample size estimation for lambda
+Sample size estimation for lambda ( $\lambda$ )

-We calculated lambda and the variance based on the 2018 to 2020 data for PHMA and IHMA in each CA to calculate sample sizes needed for 2021 surveys.
-We used the sample size estimation formula for ratios from Scheaffer et al. (1986, page 139) to estimate the number of leks that need to have counts in both 2019 and 2021 to produce an estimate of lambda ± 0.20.
+We calculated lambda ( $\lambda$ ) and the variance based on the 2019-2021 lek data for PHMA and IHMA in each CA to calculate sample sizes needed for 2022 lek surveys.
+We used the sample size estimation formula for ratios from Scheaffer et al. (1986, page 139) to estimate the number of leks that need to have counts in both 2020 and 2022 to produce an estimate of lambda ( $\lambda$ ) ± 0.20.

-Since lek route leks will automatically be included in leks counted both years, we wanted to assure that an unbiased proportion of other leks (i.e., leks not on lek routes) were included in the lambda calculations.
-We multiplied the sample size estimate by the proportion of other leks to get the number of these leks that should be sampled in 2021.
+Since lek route leks will automatically be included in leks counted both years, we wanted to assure that an unbiased proportion of other leks (i.e., leks not on lek routes) were included in the lambda ( $\lambda$ )

+calculations.
+We multiplied the sample size estimate by the proportion of other leks to get the number of these leks that should be sampled in 2022.
 After assigning database priorities 1-4 above, we randomly selected the remaining leks to reach the target number.
-We then counted the total number of selected leks that would be counted both years (2019 and 2021) in each CA/HMA.
-We adjusted the target number upwards if we were still not meeting the estimated sample size.
+We then counted the total number of selected leks that would be counted both years (2020 and 2022) in each CA/HMA.

-We excluded 327 unoccupied leks from the 2021 random selection, resulting in 1,742 leks in our working sample.
-IDFG has been utilizing this sample selection procedure since 2015, such that we have been able to update the occupancy status of many leks from undetermined to occupied or unoccupied.
-Unoccupied leks do not contribute to the lambda analysis, since there is no change between years.
+We excluded 126 unoccupied leks from the 2022 random selection, resulting in 1,778 leks in our working sample.
+IDFG has been utilizing this sample selection procedure since 2015, such that we have been able to update the occupancy status of many leks from undetermined to occupied or unoccupied (following the Annual Status definitions in Appendix B).
+Unoccupied leks do not contribute to the lambda ( $\lambda$ ) analysis, since there is no change between years.
 IDFG will continue to visit unoccupied leks every 5-10 years to confirm status (i.e. database priority 2).

-In 2021 our goal was to count a minimum of 1,095 leks statewide; of these, 431 were on lek routes, 448 were randomly assigned leks, and 216 were database or other priorities (Table 1).
+In 2022, our goal was to count a minimum of 920 leks statewide; of these, 466 were on lek routes, 375 were randomly assigned leks, and 79 were database or other priorities (Table 1).
 Other priorities included counting leks within recent fire polygons and other areas of concern (e.g., West Owyhee IHMA leks and Table Butte in Mountain Valleys PHMA).